S-Oluwapelumi/git-primer/README.md

 # git-primer
 taking lessons
-this is just to take note of the first things I'm doing
+~this is just to take note of the first things I'm doing ~just another sentence